 As Connecticut College is fairly small, it is possible to really make an impact on campus, should you choose to do so.
 The executive boards of clubs are also tight knit, but open communities that tend to become good friends and provide a support group, aside from teaching invaluable skills.
-Most groups have Freshmen Representative positions and while freshmen involvement is not limited to them, they are a good starting point.
-A list of clubs and their descriptions can be found in the "Over the Hump" booklet.
+Most groups have first-year student positions, and while first-year involvement is not limited to them, they are a good starting point.
 At the beginning of the semester, there will be a student activities fair.
 All are encouraged to definitely go to that fair and sign up in as many clubs as interest you.
 Try out new things - you might end up loving it!

 Religious and Spiritual Life

 The College has regular Jewish, Catholic and Protestant services.
 We also have Muslim, Unitarian and A.M.E.
 Zion chaplains associated with the College.
 See the Office of Religious and Spiritual Life website for more information.
-The "Over the Hump" booklet lists houses of worship in New London and surrounding area.
 If you have any questions, please contact the chaplains' administrative assistant at Ext.
-2450.
+2450 during the academic year.